help-me-mom/ng-mocks/README.md

 <details><summary>Click to see <strong>an example of mocking structural directives in Angular tests</strong></summary>
 <p>

-It's important to render a structural directive first with the right context, if you want to assert on its nested elements.
+It's important to render a structural directive with the right context first, if you want to assert on its nested elements.

 The source file is here: